algorithmiaio/sample-apps/recipes/scene_detection/README.md

 Earlier this week we wrote a [blog post](http://blog.algorithmia.com/automatic-scene-detection/) about an algorithm that does this for you called [Scene Detection] (https://algorithmia.com/algorithms/media/SceneDetection).

-For the full blog post related to this recipe, see [Scene Detection in Videos: Extracting Metadata from Movie Scenes](http://blog.algorithmia.com/scene-detection-in-videos-extracting-metadata-from-movie-scene).
+For the full blog post related to this recipe, see [Video Editing: extracting metadata from movie scenes](http://blog.algorithmia.com/scene-detection-in-videos-extracting-metadata-from-movie-scene).

 ## Getting Started